maxwellhadley/node-red-contrib-rfxcom/README.md

 **rfx-lights-out** Sends messages to 'lighting' type devices including switches, dimmers, and some types of relay.

+**rfx-blinds-in** Receives messages from curtains, blinds, and awnings remote controls (also supports the LightwaveRF in-line relay)

+**rfx-blinds-out** Sends commands to curtains, blinds, and awnings motors, including Somfy/RFY units (also supports the LightwaveRF in-line relay)

 **rfx-doorbell-in** Receives messages from wireless bell pushes

 **rfx-doorbell-out** Sends messages to wireless door chimes

+**rfx-meter** Receives messages from wireless energy monitors such as OWL, and Carteletronic TIC/Linky transmitters

 **rfx-sensor** Receives messages from temperature, humidity, pressure and other weather sensors.
-Also handles soil moisture sensors and the maverick ET-732 BBQ thermometer.
+Also handles soil moisture sensors, Digimax thermostats, and the Maverick ET-732 BBQ thermometer.

-**rfx-meter** Receives messages from wireless energy monitors such as OWL
+**rfx-trv** Sends set temperature commands to Smartwares Thermostatic Radiator Valves

+**rfx-heat** Sends commands to various types of wood & gas stoves, thermostats, and other heating devices

 **rfx-detector** Receives messages from wireless intruder and smoke detectors.
 **This node and the associated software must not be used in situations where the avoidance of damage to